-A timber and tin pagoda-like building with distinctive red accents in the middle of Atherton dairy country is a bit of a head scratcher.
+A timber and tin pagoda-like building with distinctive red accents in the middle of Atherton dairy country is a bit of a head-scratcher.

 But the incongruous building in a paddock turns out to be a Hou Wang temple and the last remnant of Atherton’s old Chinatown.

-In the early 20th century a substantial population of Chinese immigrants lived on the Atherton Tablelands where they worked as timber cutters, market gardeners and maize growers.
+In the early 20th century, a substantial population of Chinese immigrants lived on the Atherton Tablelands, where they worked as timber cutters, market gardeners and maize growers.

-Built in 1903 the temple, now a museum, is very special.
+Built in 1903, the temple, now a museum is very special.

-It’s one of the oldest in Australasia and possibly the only temple outside of China dedicated to Hou Wang, a famed bodyguard to a Song dynasty child-emperor.
+It is one of the oldest in Australasia and possibly the only temple outside of China dedicated to Hou Wang, a famed bodyguard to a Song dynasty child-emperor.

 The World Heritage-listed temple is on Herberton Road on the outskirts of Atherton.

-For more information visit Hou Wang Temple and Chinese Museum.
+For more information, visit Hou Wang Chinese Temple and Museum.

 Written by Tanya Snelling.
 Originally published 16th February 2018.